 - Research Assistant Confidentiality Agreement(s) or Transcriber Confidentiality Agreement(s).

-Take Action: Go to section H in the Application for Initial Review and flag the supporting documents you will need in addition to your application.
+Take Action: Go to end of your application and flag the supporting documents you will need in addition to your application.
 Log into IRBNet and download any templates or forms you may need; read through the forms and make changes to the templates so the materials are applicable to your study.

 Electronically share your IRBNet project package with co-investigators and/or research advisors.
 Each person must have their own IRBNet account in order for the primary investigator to share their project.
 It is the responsibility of co-investigators and/or research advisors to review completed applications prior to final submission.
 Once co-investigators and/or research advisors have reviewed and approved the application, they must electronically sign the project on IRBNet.
 Each signee must log into their own account and click "Sign this Package" to electronically sign the protocol.

 The principal investigator must also sign the protocol on IRBNet.
-By signing the project, the principal investigator agrees to all terms outlined in section I of the Application for Initial Review.
+By signing the project, the principal investigator agrees to all terms outlined in section I of the appropriate application.
 Submitted applications with missing signatures will be returned to the investigator prior to review.

 Take Action: Contact your research team and advisor to ask if they have an IRBNet account.
 If not, ask them to create one.
 Share your project with your research team by clicking "Share this Project."
 Email your research team and/or advisor once you have shared your project to verify that they have signed the project in IRBNet.